Children's Ministry Toolkit

 - Pastor and parent Mark Stephenson says that your ministry will be enhanced if you ask parents of children with disabilities to tell you about their life.
 We agree!
 For a ministry training video on the topic, check out Church Experience of Parents of Children with Disabilities.

-- Welcome families with children to worship with a version of this pew card To the Parents of Young Children.
+- Welcome families with children to worship by creating your own version of a pew card from Princeton CRC in Kentwood, MI called Celebrating Children.

 - Depending on when your children’s ministry occurs, there may come a time when the children in your congregation are attending the full worship and/or the sermon for the first time.
 Equip those families with the information in Helping Parents Bring their Children to the Sanctuary for the First Time and A Letter to Parents Whose Children Are Staying for the Sermon for the First Time.